Switch to ADA Accessible Theme

 Proving Retaliation

 The P-word is a bit misleading in this context.
 Plaintiffs need not conclusively “prove” anything.
-The burden of proof is only a preponderance of the evidence, or more likely than not.
+The burden of proof is only a preponderance of the evidence, meaning more likely than not.
 That’s the lowest burden of proof in California law.

 Temporal link retaliation is a good example.
 Assume Christine reports sexual harassment to her boss in March.
 The next month, her boss reassigns her to a different branch, citing staffing issues.
 These concerns probably played a role in the decision.
 But more likely than not, Christine’s recent sexual harassment report was the driving force behind her reassignment.